 Berkeley’s Future City Team Advances to Nationals

-For the second time in three years, students from Berkeley Preparatory School took the top prize in the Tampa Bay Region Future City competition.
+For the third year in a row, students from Berkeley Preparatory School took the top prize in the Central Florida Region Future City competition.
 The win allows the Berkeley Future City Club to advance to the national finals in February.

-Berkeley’s future city called "Springsburg 2168" project took first place out of 20 other schools in the Tampa Region.
-The all-girl team will now compete against 36 other regional winners from across the country at the Future City National Finals in Washington, D.C. on February 14-18, 2015.
+Berkeley’s Future City project, called "Destination Detroit," took first place out of 23 other schools from the Tampa Bay area.
+The team will now compete against 36 other regional winners from across the country at the Future City National Finals in Washington, D.C. on February 18-22, 2017.
 The Future City Competition is a national, project-based learning experience where students in grades 6-8 imagine, design and build cities of the future.